Schryzon/RVDiA-WA/README.md

 and make sure all the modules in `requirements.txt` are installed

 `python -m pip install -r requirements.txt`

+Also, don't forget to check out `.env.example` on what you need to setup.

 ### Credits and Special Thanks
 This project uses a template from [This repository.](https://github.com/daveebbelaar/python-whatsapp-bot)